 Neighbourhood Area Designations in Ashford

-The Neighbourhood Area Map provides an at-a-glance reference for all designated areas within the borough of Ashford, of which there are currently six.
+The Neighbourhood Area Map provides an at-a-glance reference for all designated areas within the borough of Ashford, of which there are currently seven.
 There are no designated business areas.
-There is a link to the local plan interactive map, which allows the neighbourhood areas to be viewed with additional information:
+Two of the Neighbourhood Areas have adopted Neighbourhood Plans.

 If you have any questions regarding neighbourhood planning in these areas, please direct your query to the relevant parish council in the first instance.
 More information and links to the relevant Neighbourhood Plan websites can be found using the links below: